sous-chefs/dhcp/README.md

 - Includes Support for DDNS
 - Includes resources for managing hosts, groups and subnets.

+Version 7.0.0 constitutes a major change and rewrite, please see [UPGRADING.md](./UPGRADING.md).

 ## Maintainers

 This cookbook is maintained by the Sous Chefs.
 The Sous Chefs are a community of Chef cookbook maintainers working together to maintain important cookbooks.
 If you’d like to know more please visit [sous-chefs.org](https://sous-chefs.org/) or come chat with us on the Chef Community Slack in [#sous-chefs](https://chefcommunity.slack.com/messages/C2V7B88SF).